anglixue/anglixue.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Agronomy, Zhejiang University, 2015
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Statistical Genetics, The University of Queensland, 2021

 Work experience
 ======
-* Summer 2015: Research Assistant
+* 2016.10 - 2021.4: PhD student
-  * Github University
+  * The University of Queensland, QLD, Australia
+  * Supervisor: Professor Jian Yang
-  * Duties included: Tagging issues
+  * Duties included:
+    * Integrated multi-omics data to prioritize functional genes and regulatory mechanisms of type 2 diabetes
+    * Investigated how misreported and longitudinal changes bias the genetic analysis of behavioral traits
+    * Estimated the causal association between human behaviors and complex diseases
+    * Improved the algorithm and co-developed an R software package for Mendelian Randomization analysis

+* 2015.5 - 2016.5: Casual Research Assistant
+  * Zhejiang University, ZJ, China
-  * Supervisor: Professor Git
+  * Supervisor: Professor Jun Zhu
+  * Duties included:
+    * Analyzed the multi-omics data to detect SNPs and eQTLs associated with startle behavior
+    * Investigated the evolutionary conservation of key genes and pathways between fruit fly and human

-* Fall 2015: Research Assistant
+* 2013.7 - 2013.8: Summer Research Assistant
-  * Github University
+  * University of Illinois at Urbana-Champaign, IL, United States
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Supervisor: Professor Mohammad Babadoost
+  * Duties included:
+    * Measured the sensitivities of a list of Phytophthora capsici isolates from pumpkins in Illinois to a fungicide dimethomorph (DMT) by determining EC50 of colony diameter growth

 Skills
 ======
 * Skill 1